carvel-dev/carvel/site/content/blog/identify-ghost-diff-during-kc-reconcile.md

 * carvel tool set
 * Kubernetes cluster(I'm using minikube)

+Ensure that kapp-controller is installed on your K8s cluster.
 Since this blog will be using `HorizontalPodAutoscaler`, we have to enable `metrics-server` on minikube.

 ```bash
 $ minikube addons enable metrics-server